czlucii/Data-Prep_Group07/README.md

+# Research Question
+How is the AirBnb market affected in student cities in Europe by the start of the academic year?
+Sub-questions:
+-How are the prices impacted in this period?
+-Does the number of renters increase?
+-Are more rental locations available?

+- Major European cities with universities

 # Example of reproducible research workflow

 This is a basic example repository using Gnu make for a reproducible research workflow, as described in detail here: [tilburgsciencehub.com](http://tilburgsciencehub.com/).